adafruit/PrettyPins/README.md

 1. Upload the SVG to Learn as a file using Media > Upload, under the "Files" section on the Downloads page.
 Title the file "PrettyPins SVG for Board Name".

 ## Example PrettyPins Command Structure by Board Type
 These are some examples of what the PrettyPins commandline command looks like, based on board chip type.
+More to be added soon!

 #### RP2040:
 RP2040 does not have official Arduino support (yet).